AleksandarDzudzevic/Project_Unit_3/README.md

 UWC ISAK Japan is a school that always strives to be more environmentally friendly, but due to high demand for copies of ISAK INSIDER articles every week, a lot of paper is being used to print them.
 This especially bothered Jonathan Wang Ye, who is considered by many, number one environmentalist at ISAK, probably even Japan.
 He is in urgent need for an UWC ISAK journalism club application which would store articles that ISAK INSIDER publishes every week in addition to storing articles from past weeks.
 He also demands the highest level of security due to the fact that this would be an official school app, so all the passwords must be encrypted, protecting data of app's users.
 Other than being more green, additional benefit of this app would be that it would nake articles available anywhere in the world, allowing fans and alumni of the school outside ISAK to enjoy it.
 This way everyone would be able to enjoy ISAK INSIDER without hurting the environment by wasting paper in the process.

-Who is the client?
-Why is the product being developed

 ### Success criteria
  1. The application contains account registration and login feature using username email and adequate password.